Will-MingLun-Li/Sudoku-Solver-iOS/README.md

      - ~~~Check if it is a group of 9 rectangles?~~~
      - ~~~Check if its a group of 81 squares?~~~
   - ~~~Somewhere along the lines we might have to convert the photo to Black and White so MNIST can read it~~~
-  - If it is, divide into 81 individual squares and run it through MNIST
+  - ~~~If it is, divide into 81 individual squares and run it through MNIST~~~
-  - Populate 2D array using MNIST
+  - ~~~Populate 2D array using MNIST~~~
+  - Create a custom Sudoku grid that allow users to fix false values
   - Run the solve algorithm to solve the sudoku
-  - Add the numbers into the empty boxes somehow
+  - Make UI for the custom Sudoku grid